Howard Marks: Books

 Following his release from prison, Marks published an autobiography, Mr Nice (1996), which has been translated into several languages.
-He also compiled an anthology called The Howard Marks Book of Dope Stories (2001) and more recently a follow-on from his autobiography: Señor Nice: Straight Life From Wales to South America.
+He also compiled an anthology called The Howard Marks Book of Dope Stories (2001) and a follow-on from his autobiography: Señor Nice: Straight Life From Wales to South America (2006).
 Señor Nice differs from his previous book as drugs are not central to the story and, while autobiographical, the book is more Marks's own exploration of his claimed ancestor, the pirate Sir Henry Morgan.
 In 2011, he penned the thriller Sympathy for the Devil.

 His final book "Mr Smiley, My Last Pill and Testament" ISBN 978-1-5098-0968-4 was published in 2015 by Pan Macmillan.

 Marks held a series of book-readings into 2014.
 In these live events he regaled his audiences with tales of his smuggling days and his time in prison, as well as offered insight into drug production and the arguments for legalisation of cannabis.

+Comedy

+He was booked to perform at the Welsh Comedy Festival in July 2007.